 Parang La Trek

-The trek is an ancient trade route between the Spiti in Himachal, Tibet & Changthang in Ladakh region & trek can be started from either Karzok village or from Chicham / Kibber in Spiti.
+Parang La trek is an ancient trade route between the Spiti in Himachal, Tibet & Changthang in Ladakh region.
+Parang La trek can be started from either Karzok village in Leh or from Chicham / Kibber village in Spiti.
 The trail takes you to a maximum altitude of around 5600 meters to Parang La & follows the Pare Chu river which goes to Tibet & re-enters India.
-The main attraction of the trail is the old yet dynamic mountain features which resembles a unique pattern of being under the sea for long time & houses some of the unique fossils.
+The main attraction of the trail is the old yet dynamic mountain features which resemble a unique pattern of being under the sea for a long time & houses some of the unique fossils.
 The trail has vast meadows which were a grazing ground for horses from Spiti Valley.
 The most amazing part of the trek is the walk along the Tso Moriri Lake for complete 2 days where the lake offers different shades of blue with many unclimbed peaks in the background.
-The end point is Karzok village which houses one of the old & powerful monastery in Leh.
+The endpoint is Karzok village which houses one of the old & powerful monasteries in Leh.
+Stay on this page for more information like - Parang la trek itinerary, route map, weather and temperature conditions, photos, videos, and reviews.
+Scroll to the end to read some amazing Parang La trek blogs.

 Click here for text packing list.